nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/personalWebsite/content/english/about.md

   # tab item loop
   - name : "Approach"
     content : "
-    At work, I foster open and respectful communication as well as active listening.
+    At work, I foster open and respectful communication as well as active and empathetic listening.
 I strive to develop a holistic view of the organisation by considering all its components and talk to the stakeholders who have the knowledge to make informed decisions.

     In the communities I belong to, I always try to share what I can learn along the way.
 It translates in many forms, from informal conversations to workshops, videos or blog articles.